 Strongest rating of the day with multiple positives.

-Race comments are also provided in the race table on the dashboard.
+If you are a member of B4Y and runner are rated and race comments are provided in the race table on the dashboard.

 Hedger Pro's pace ratings are supplied by bet4you and are available as part of your HP access without bet4you access required.

 The top 3 'R5' rated horse are supplied to HP by Focus Ratings.

 A combination of the the rating, confidence and forecast price against the current actual price give a fantastic way to find value.
 More info can be found at the Focus Ratings web site:

 Focus Ratings is a modern, fully computerised ratings service that sends out accurate UK & Irish horse racing ratings at 10.00am every morning.

 You can also views the ratings (and download them) on the site.

 EarlyBird Preview Ratings are also sent out at 5pm the evening before the races.
 This allows you to get on the big prices.